NoroffFEU/development-platforms/mysql-case-study.md

 - MySQL Server has built-in support for SQL statements to check, optimize, and repair tables.
 These statements are available from the command-line utility for performing these operations on `MyISAM` tables
 - MySQL programs can be invoked with the `--help` or `-?` option to obtain online assistance

-___

-### Limitations:
+## Limitations:
-When users use some storage engines other than the default of InnoDB, MySQL doesn't comply with the full SQL standard for some of the implemented
+When users use storage engines other than the default of InnoDB, MySQL doesn't comply with the full SQL standard for some of the implemented functionality, including foreign key references.
+Check constraints are also parsed but ignored by all storage engines before MySQL version 8.0.15
+Up until MySQL 5.7, triggers are limited to one per action / timing, meaning that at most one trigger can be defined to be executed after an `INSERT` operation, and one before `INSERT` on the same table.
+MySQL database's inbuilt function like `UNIX_TIMESTAMP()` will also return 0 after 03:14:07 UTC on the 19th of January 2038.
+Recently, there had been an attempt to solve this problem which had been assigned to the internal queue.

 ## Market Comparison